-Lee Kats has been at the helm of the University's research efforts for nearly two decades.
+Lee Kats has been at the forefront of the University's research efforts for over two decades.
 Since 2011 he has served as the vice provost, and from 2001 until 2011 as the associate dean of research.
-As vice provost, he works closely with Pepperdine's Information Technology Department, Research and Sponsored Programs Department, and with the Office of Institutional Effectiveness.
-Kats is also involved in the University's strategic planning process and implementation.
+As vice provost, he works closely with Pepperdine's Information Technology Department, Office of Research, Grants, and Foundation Relations, and with the Office of Institutional Effectiveness.
+Kats also serves as academic director of the Center for Faith and the Common Good, and is involved in the University's strategic planning process and implementation.

 Kats earned a BA from Calvin College in Michigan and a PhD in biology from the University of Kentucky.